square/microsite/_pages/mobile-interview-project.md

 ## Include a README!

 We've provided a README template that we'd like you to include in your source code and fill out.
 We hope that this will help us more accurately evaluate your project.
-Make a file called README.md in the root of your repo and fill this template out!
+Make a file called README.md in the root of your project folder and fill this template out!

 ```markdown
 ## Build tools & versions used